nclv/python-tools/python-design-patterns.md

 ```

 The `Car` class is a _Facade_, and that’s all.

 ### Adapter
 If _Facades_ are used for interface simplification, _Adapters_ are all about altering the interface.
-Like using a cow when the system is expecting a duck.

 Let’s say you have a working method for logging information to a given destination.
 Your method expects the destination to have a `write()` method (as every file object has, for example).